Crystal Optics

 Hyprez LM28 Lapping Machine (Engis)

-Conventional lapping machine is used for planarization and thinning of optical components up to 300mm diameter on composite copper lapping plate or hard pad.
+This machine is used for the planarization and thinning of optical components up to 300mm diameter on a hard pad or composite copper lapping plate.

-This versatile overarm polisher can be outfitted with variety of plates and pads to perform intermediate and fine polishing steps, using diamond or colloidal silica slurries.
+This versatile overarm polisher can be outfitted with various plates and pads to perform intermediate and fine polishing steps using diamond or colloidal silica slurries.

 Inspection Equipment

-The Fabrication Laboratory is equipped with DIC microscope for immediate inspection during polishing process.
+The Fabrication Laboratory is equipped with a DIC microscope for immediate inspection during the polishing process.
 Optics requiring more detailed inspection and accurate measurements are sent to the Metorology Laboratory.

 X-ray Laboratory (Bldg.
 401/L0111 and 401/L0120)